ton-blockchain/docs/ecosystem/appkit/reference/appkit.mdx

 #### watchBalance

 Subscribe to Toncoin balance updates for the currently selected wallet, automatically rebinding whenever the selected wallet changes or the connected-wallets list updates (use [`watchBalanceByAddress`](#watchbalancebyaddress) for a fixed address).
+Requires a streaming provider registered for the network — call throws when none is configured.
+Use [`hasStreamingProvider`](#hasstreamingprovider) to check first.

 | Parameter | Type | Description |
 | --- | --- | --- |